Skip to main content

 5. Poor nutrition

-In order to thrive, humans need a range of foods providing a variety of essential health benefits.
 We mentioned above that families living in poverty often get food lower in nutrients.
 That’s because many of these families rely on just one or two staple foods, like corn or wheat, for the majority of their meals.
 As a result, they don’t get enough critical macronutrients and vitamins.
 Even if they feel full, they may still be suffering the effects of hunger, particularly malnutrition.

-6. Poor public policy
+6. Poor public policy and political instability

-7. Bad economy
+7. A bad economy

-Seven years after the end of the Ebola epidemic, more than 50% of Liberians still live below the poverty line.
-It also ranks as the eighth hungriest country in the world, with a 2022 Global Hunger Index score of 32.4.
+After two civil wars and the 2014-16 Ebola outbreak, Liberia’s economy was left weakened by back-to-back crises.
+Eight years after the end of the Ebola epidemic, more than 50% of Liberians still live below the poverty line.
+It also ranks as the ninth hungriest country in the world, with a 2023 Global Hunger Index score of 32.2.

 8. Food waste